1. What’s your story? Where are you from?

 Nothing too big or serious.
-I want people feel what I see, and to entertain.
+I want people to feel what I see, and to be entertained.

 11. Now, tell us a little more about you as a person: what is your favourite food?

-Vietnamese rice noodle.
+Vietnamese rice noodles.
 I can eat it every day.